Durvesh-palkar/ARTH-TASK-7.1.3/TASK_7.1.3/README.md

 [LvmMenu.py](./LvmMenu.py) can do the following operations automatically for you:

+-Create a Physical Volume
+-Create a Volume Group
+-Create a Logical Volume and mount it
+-Display Physical Volume
+-Display Volume Group
+-Display Logical Volume
+-Extend the size of a Logical Volume
+-Reduce the size of a Logical Volume
+-Add more Physical Volumes to Volume Group

+***

 Note: This program is written for RHEL8(RedHat Linux) as the Base Operating System.
 You can make slight changes (if needed) according to your Linux distro.